angular-gantt/angular-gantt/README.md

     color: "..." , // Color of the task in HEX format (Optional).
     classes: <Array|String> // Array or String of class names which should be applied to the task.
 See ng-class documentation for details (Optional).
     priority: <Number> // Defines which of an overlapping task is on top (Optional).
 Tip: Leave property away for default behaviour.
-    est: <Date> // When est and lct are defined a time window will be displayed around the task (Optional).
-    lct: <Date> // See "est".
     data: <Any> // Custom object.
 Use this to attach your own data (Optional).
     progress: <Number|Progress> // The progress of this task, as a percent number or a <Progress> object (Optional).
 }